adchan11/CIND820/README.md

 ### The Dataset
 The ‘Myocardial infarction complications’ dataset consists of 1700 rows (patients) that are described by 111 clinical attributes and 12 possible MI complications.
 It was collected at the Krasnoyarsk Interdistrict Clinical Hospital in Russia from 1992 through 1995 but was only released publicly in 2020 (Golovenkin, et al., 2020).
 ### Techniques and Tools
-1)	Data Cleaning: The raw data will be cleaned to address issues such as missing values, outliers, imbalanced class distribution, and invalid values.
+1)	Data Cleaning and Preparation: The raw data will be cleaned to address issues such as missing values, outliers, imbalanced class distribution, and invalid values.
 Other transformations may need to be performed to improve data quality such as standardizing and normalizing values and renaming columns or values for consistency.

 2)	Exploratory Analysis: The distribution of attributes will be visualized by histograms for outlier detection and skewness.
 Correlation matrices using correlation coefficients such as Pearson and Cramér's V will be created to determine multicollinearity and feature selection.
 Statistical tests such as t-test and chi-square test will be performed for hypothesis testing.